bensoltoff/personal-site/content/blog/2016-03-20-can-you-best-the-mysterious-man-in-the-trench-coat/index.markdown

   focal_point: ''
   preview_only: no
 projects: []
-math: false
 ---

 The latest [Riddler puzzle on FiveThirtyEight](http://fivethirtyeight.com/features/can-you-best-the-mysterious-man-in-the-trench-coat/):

 > A man in a trench coat approaches you and pulls an envelope from his pocket.
-He tells you that it contains a sum of money in bills, anywhere from $1 up to $1,000.
+He tells you that it contains a sum of money in bills, anywhere from <span>$</span>1 up to <span>$</span>1,000.
 He says that if you can guess the exact amount, you can keep the money.
 After each of your guesses he will tell you if your guess is too high, or too low.
 But!
 You only get nine tries. *What should your first guess be to maximize your expected winnings?*

 My solution is based on a basic, yet elegant, strategy.
-The first guess can be selected arbitrarily between $1 and $1000 - let's say here that my first guess is $500.
-If my guess is correct, then I win (yay!).
+The first guess can be selected arbitrarily between <span>$</span>1 and <span>$</span>1000 - let's say here that my first guess is <span>$</span>
+500. If my guess is correct, then I win (yay!).
 But since I have just a 1 in 1000 probability of guessing correctly on the first try, I'm probably not done.
 So if the trenchcoat man says the actual value is higher, my next guess will be the midway point between my first guess and the maximum possible value.
-Initially, this will be $1000.
-If the trenchcoat man says the actual value is lower, my next guess will be the midway point between my first guess and the minimum possible value ($1).
+Initially, this will be <span>$</span>1000.
+If the trenchcoat man says the actual value is lower, my next guess will be the midway point between my first guess and the minimum possible value (<span>$</span>1).

 So let's say my guess is too low and the actual value is higher.
-My second guess would be $750.
+My second guess would be <span>$</span>750.
 If I'm correct, I win.
-If the actual amount is lower, my next guess will be the midpoint between $500 and $750 - remember that I now know it must be within this range.
+If the actual amount is lower, my next guess will be the midpoint between <span>$</span>500 and <span>$</span>750 - remember that I now know it must be within this range.

 I can iterate through this process with up to 9 guesses.
 At that point, if I still have not guessed the amount, I lose.